Since his introduction in 1981, Mario has become one of the most

 found in the water, fish-like Cheep

-Cheeps and more sinister animal-like foes.
+Cheeps and more sinister animal-based foes.
 Unlike the previous game, most

-enemies could be defeated by being jumped on.
+enemies could be defeated by being jumped on immediately.

-when the “Peach” name reached across the ocean.
-The majority of her citizenry
+name reached across the ocean and took over.
+The majority of her citizenry are

-are mushroom-like people known as Toads (however, one of Peach’s loyal
+mushroom-like people known as Toads (however, one of Peach’s loyal retainers is

 designed to be simplistic yet cute and pleasing to everyone.